Podcast: Play in new window | Download | Embed

 My favorite quote that I will take away from this conversation with Dr. Matthew Cole is:

 Coming up with technical fixes rather than ethical reform, revolution, rebellion . . .
 Every time that technology tries to stand in for ethics, we do ourselves a disservice, […] we deny ourselves the opportunity for growth.
 Sex Robots and Vegan Meat, Page 298

 As always you can listen to or download the audio file above or scroll down and watch the video interview in full.
-To show your support you can write a review on iTunes, make a direct donation or become a patron on Patreon.
+To show your support you can write a review on iTunes, make a direct donation, or become a patron on Patreon.

-Who is Peter Singer?
+Who is Matthew Cole?

 Matthew Cole is a Lecturer in Criminology at The Open University.
 His work focuses on how nonhuman animals are socially constructed as objects for human use, and the harms that flow from those constructions.
 These interests have led him to investigate how children are socialised to simultaneously care for other animals, while accepting the normality of exploiting them, as food, entertainment, and so on.
 Matthew also researches the history and representation of veganism, not least for veganism’s potential to deconstruct and disrupt the business as usual of exploiting other animals.